ocaml/dune/doc/melange.rst

 Simple Project
 --------------

-Let see how a simple project with Melange and Dune would look like.
+Let's look at building a simple project with Melange and Dune.

 First, make sure we have a :ref:`dune-project` file with a Melange lang stanza
 present: